Taiwan: Taipei City (Part 1/2)

 side.

-- Part of the temple on
+Part of the temple on the

-the western slope above the Tamsui river.
+western slope above the Tamsui river.

-- Temple buildings (and
+Temple buildings situated

-some of their roof decorations) on the ridge between the western and
+on the ridge between the western and southeastern slopes (left photos), and

 |